 “In addition to those symptoms, there also has to be a real impairment or a reduction of your normal functioning,” Dr. Gaynes says.
 “So it’s not just that you have these symptoms for two weeks or longer, but these symptoms also prevent you from accomplishing what you need to do at work, school or in the social aspects of your life.”

-“With increased physical activity, people are going to feel more energetic, and in some ways they can keep their circadian rhythm more toward a normal state if they’re being as active as they usually are,” he says.
+“With increased physical activity, people are going to feel more energetic, and in some ways they can keep their circadian rhythm more toward a normal state if they’re being as active as they usually are,” Dr. Gaynes says.
 “Maintain your exercise schedule or maybe even increase it a little bit.”

-Be realistic with your expectations, for both yourself and others.
+Be realistic with your expectations of yourself and others.
 The holidays are stressful, and you’re not going to be happy all the time.
 What’s more, you can’t control what the people around you say and do, and that’s critical to accept.

 “Even if your expectations are not met,” Dr. Gaynes says, “try to focus on the positive.”

 If you suspect you or a loved one has seasonal affective disorder, talk to your doctor or a mental health counselor.
-Find one near you at UNC Health Care.
+Need a doctor?
+Find one near you.